Ahringer-lab/chip_seq/README.md

 ### Running the pipeline main pipeline

+First switch to the correct conda environment:

+conda activate RNA-Seq

 Drop all files into the data folder, by default the pipeline will take files with the following format:

 <my_fastq>_merged_R1/2_001.fastq.gz